Updated on March 7th, 2023 by Nikolaos Sismanis

 Horizon Technology Finance (HRZN) has a current dividend yield of more than 10.4%.
 Horizon’s high dividend yield makes it extremely attractive at first glance.
 The S&P 500 Index, on average, offers just a 1.6% dividend yield.

 Not only does it have a very high dividend yield, but it also makes its payments each month.
-Horizon is one of only ~40 monthly dividend stocks.
-You can download the complete list of monthly dividend stocks below:
+Horizon is one of only 84 monthly dividend stocks.

-Horizon’s yield is very near the top of the list of monthly dividend stocks, a group that includes many other high-yield securities like REITs and other BDCs.
+Horizon’s yield is near the top of the list of monthly dividend stocks, a group that includes many other high-yield securities like REITs and other Business Development Companies.

 This article will discuss Horizon’s business model and whether it is an appealing stock for income investors.

-Horizon is a Business Development Company, or BDC.
-These are companies that make investments in privately-held companies.
+Horizon Technology Finance is a Business Development Company, or BDC.
+These are companies that make investments in privately held companies.

 Horizon makes its returns via investments in companies through directly originated senior secured loans and, to a smaller extent, capital appreciation potential through warrants.

 It provides debt financing to early-stage companies across three industry groups:

 - Healthcare Information & Services (5% of portfolio)